 - In what circumstances might we choose to use (or not use) technology as a tool to support learning that sticks?

 Cat Scutt, Director of Education and Research at the Chartered College of Teaching and Jonathan Firth, Teaching Fellow at the University of Strathclyde, introduce you to some of the week’s core concepts and research evidence in this week’s video introduction.

-When you’ve watched the video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to learn more about research evidence on making learning stick.
+When you’ve watched the video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Discuss your practice’ to continue your learning.

 © Chartered College of Teaching